-Fans of The Office may remember the Orbit fondly, after Dwight Schrute spent an entire episode trying to destroy the pricey travel system to no avail.
-While that episode may qualify as the strangest baby gear product placement in a TV series ever, it showcased the Orbit’s quality to withstand the show’s extreme road test (you can see the clip here).
+Orbit blasted into the pop culture stratosphere with an iconic appearance on The Office, when Dwight Schrute spent an entire episode trying to destroy the pricey travel system to no avail.
+While that episode may qualify as the strangest baby gear product placement in a TV series ever, it showcased the Orbit’s ability to withstand the show’s extreme road test.
+You can see the clip here:

 Orbit’s founders sold their company in 2011 to ERGObaby for $17.5 million.
 ERGObaby is best known for its carriers—and we suppose they saw this as an opportunity to expand further into more “travel” baby gear products.
 The company also hoped to expand Orbit to international markets.